22 Best Trees For Bees + FREE Printable

 The bee bee tree is a good option for beekeepers.

-The bee bee tree is a small tree that has a prolonged blooming season that honey bees appreciate.
+The bee bee tree is a small tree with a prolonged blooming season.
 Also known as the Korean evodia, this tree grows impressive fragrant clusters of flowers that pollinators can’t resist.

 Summary table: Top trees for honey bees